Thai kites: Types

-The competitions between Chula and Pakpao
+Competitions

-The enormous annual competition between the Chula and Pakpao is what traditional Thai kite-flying is all about.
+The enormous annual fighter kite competition between the Chula and Pakpao is what traditional Thai kite-flying is all about.
 In the past, contests spanned over two-month period, during which games were held every afternoon from March to April when the warm southern trade winds are at their best.

 Nowadays, a few people can afford to spend their free time to go kite-flying.
-Therefore, the annual contest for the coveted King’s Cup has been shortened and run only for 15 days in April.
+Therefore, the annual contest for the coveted King's Cup has been shortened and run only for 15 days in April.
 Dates and duration can be varied, which are depended upon the organizers in each year.